advancedfootcareil.com logoHome

 Evidence‑Based Benefits and the Learning Curve

-Minimally invasive surgery (MIS) offers measurable statistical advantages.
-Compared with traditional open procedures, MIS reduces wound‑infection rates by up to 50 %, substantially lowers intra‑operative blood loss, and shortens operative times.
-For bunion corrections, patients report needing an average of only two pain pills after surgery—a dramatic reduction in opioid reliance.
+Minimally invasive foot surgery (MIS) consistently lowers wound‑infection rates by up to 50 % compared with open approaches, reduces intra‑operative blood loss, and shortens operative times.
+In bunion MIS, patients require an average of only two pain pills postoperatively, reflecting significantly less pain.

-Many MIS patients bear weight immediately after surgery in a protective boot.
-Return to lightweight shoes typically occurs within 4–6 weeks, with full functional recovery in 6–12 weeks.
-For fracture‑related MIS, healing benchmarks are slightly longer: most patients resume walking within 6–8 weeks.
+Many patients can bear weight immediately after forefoot MIS, transition to regular shoes within 4–6 weeks, and achieve full functional recovery in 6–12 weeks.
+For fracture‑related MIS, return to daily activities typically occurs within 6–8 weeks.

-Short‑term data for MIS are robust, but longitudinal studies remain limited for newer techniques such as percutaneous tarsometatarsal fusions.
-Ongoing research is needed to confirm durability and refine patient selection.
+Although short‑term data for MIS are robust, longitudinal studies are still needed to confirm durability of newer procedures such as percutaneous tarsometatarsal fusions.
+Ongoing comparative research will refine patient selection and technique standards.

 Putting the Patient First: Evaluation, Selection, and Holistic Recovery